Updated: Jul 3

-Sam Lee offers an informative guide to pioneering advancements in heart treatments.
+Sam Lee offers an informative guide to pioneering advancements in the treatment of heart failure.

 What is Heart Failure?

 Heart failure occurs when the volume of blood pumped out by the heart is insufficient to meet the body’s requirements.
 Currently, heart failure affects 920,000 people in the UK, with 200,000 new diagnoses being made each year.
 Unfortunately, half of those diagnosed will die within five years.